msracver/Deformable-ConvNets/README.md

 4. Please install MXNet following the official guide of MXNet.
 For advanced users, you may put your Python packge into `./external/mxnet/$(YOUR_MXNET_PACKAGE)`, and modify `MXNET_VERSION` in `./experiments/rfcn/cfgs/*.yaml` to `$(YOUR_MXNET_PACKAGE)`.
 Thus you can switch among different versions of MXNet quickly.
 5. For Deeplab, we use the argumented VOC 2012 dataset.
 The argumented annotations are provided by [SBD](http://home.bharathh.info/pubs/codes/SBD/download.html) dataset.
 For convenience, we provide the converted PNG annotations and the lists of train/val images, please download them from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMRhVImMI1jRrsxDg).

-## Demo
+## Demo & Pre-trained Deformable Model

+We provide deformable convnet models, including deformable R-FCN & Faster R-CNN pre-trained on COCO trainval, and deformable DeepLab models pre-trained on CityScapes train.

-1. To use the demo with our trained model (on COCO trainval), please download the model manually from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMSjehIcCgAhvEAHw), and put it under folder `model/`.
+1. To use the demo with our pre-trained deformable models, please download manually from [OneDrive](https://1drv.ms/u/s!Am-5JzdW2XHzhqMSjehIcCgAhvEAHw), and put it under folder `model/`.

 	Make sure it looks like this:
 	```